zihan-wang-space/zihan-wang-space.github.io/_pages/about.md

 Welcome!
 ======
 I am an assistant professor at the University of Texas at Arlington.
 My research interests are Magnetosphere-Ionosphere-Thermosphere coupling.
-I build advanced numerical models, ML models, and conduct data analysis to conduct research.
+I build advanced numerical models and ML models and conduct data analysis to understand the physical processes in the geospace.

 I am seeking talented, creative, highly motivated students to join the group.
 Please get in touch with me if you are interested.